sambacha/jsonlint/README.md

 or pipe input into stdin:

     cat myfile.json | jsonlint

+you can also lint all `.json` files in a directory:

+    jsonlint mydir

 jsonlint will either report a syntax error with details or pretty print the source if it is valid.